 *Do not apply to open wounds.
 Always ask your doctor

-The side effects on the skin of oncology treatments may seem trivial when compared to the disease itself, but they have a powerful influence on the well-being of those who suffer from them.
-We are talking about extreme dryness, irritations, constant itching or rashes.
+The side effects on the skin of oncology treatments may seem trivial compared to the disease itself, but they have a powerful influence on the well-being of those who suffer from them.
+We are talking about extreme dryness, irritations, constant itching, or rashes.
 Also, the skin may be more sensitive and reactive during this period.